macccorehenni/ten-stories/Main Story/College of the Unheard Chapter Two.md

 “Let’s meet at Callendor.”

+---

 “Hello?
 Anyone home?”
-A tall, white man stood in the foyer of the giant building the Ten called home.
+A tall, white man stood in the foyer of the giant building the Ten called home some time later.

 “Coming down!”
 Iris said from her room.